 How do I get started with Botox injections for my hyperhidrosis?

 If you suffer from palmar hyperhidrosis or excessive sweating elsewhere, Dr. Michele Green in NYC can offer you immediate relief with Botox injections.
 Dr. Green was one of the first dermatologists in New York to incorporate Botox in her private Upper East Side New York practice.
 She has over 25 years of experience and has helped countless people who suffer from hyperhidrosis.
-To schedule a consultation for Botox injections and eliminate palmar hyperhidrosis, axillary hyperhidrosis, or plantar hyperhidrosis, please call us today at 212-535-3088 or contact us online.
+To schedule a consultation for Botox injections and eliminate palmar hyperhidrosis or axillary hyperhidrosis please call us today at 212-535-3088 or contact us online.
 Dr. Michele Green and her staff will help you on your journey to eliminate sweaty hands, palms, or underarms, and live a more comfortable, confident life.